'Shetland' Will Be Back For Season 5

-Shetland star Douglas Henshall announced on Twitter that the popular BBC show has a script for season 5 and that they start shooting in early July.
-Henshall, who plays DI Jimmy Perez let fans know that the new season is a winner, following up the serious drama of season 4.
+Shetland star Douglas Henshall announced on Twitter that the popular BBC show has a script for Season 5 and that they start shooting in early July.
+Henshall, who plays DI Jimmy Perez let fans know that the new season is a winner, following up the serious drama of Season 4.

 “This is happening.
 We start shooting July 9th.
 It’s very good.”

-In March it was announced that there would be a fifth season of Shetland which is filmed on the Shetland Islands off of Scotland says Express.
+In March it was announced that there would be a fifth season of Shetland, which is filmed on the Shetland Islands off of Scotland, reports Express.
 Fans of the show were still reeling from the shock of the season finale when BBC Scotland tweeted that the show would be returning.

 “Great news!
 Our drama series #Shetland will return to @BBCOne.”

-There is no date yet for the unveiling of Shetland season 5, but it’s a safe guess that it will be early in 2019.
+There is no date yet for the unveiling of Shetland Season 5, but it’s a safe guess that it will be early in 2019.
 The last two seasons made their debut in January or February of each year, so fans will probably get more Jimmy Perez by February 2019.

-Sources close to the show have confirmed that season 5 will bring a new case to the Shetland crew, but will diverge away from the novels of Ann Cleeves, says writer David Kane.
+Sources close to the show have confirmed that Season 5 will bring a new case to the Shetland crew, but writer David Kane says it will diverge away from the novels of Ann Cleeves.

 This is happening.
 We start shooting July 9th.
 It’s very good. pic.twitter.com/EHUcfoh4Fq